-Website SEO depends on its Structure
+Website SEO depends on its Structure.

-What all this means is that creating and gathering a user base for your website is a seemingly impossible task.
+All this means is that creating and gathering a user base for your website is a seemingly impossible task.
 But that is only the case until you begin taking advantage of SEO rankings to increase the foot traffic to your website, essentially providing free advertising for your website.

 This, however, requires an understanding of SEO and how to structure a website that takes advantage of and uses SEO strategies to its best ability.
 Thus, with all this in mind, I will be covering the purpose of SEO and how to structure your website favorably for search engine optimization.

-What is SEO and why it’s important
+What is SEO, and why it’s important

 Why website SEO structure matters

 A good site structure translates to a good user experience.
 To put it simply, users are more psychologically satisfied when things are organized and easy to navigate.
-So by putting elements of your website where the user expects them to be, the user experience is enhanced.
+By putting elements of your website where the user expects them to be, the user experience is enhanced.
 This makes the overall experience far more satisfying and enjoyable.

 This draws the SEO question: How do you get site links?
 And the simple answer?
 You have to earn them for your website.
 Google’s algorithm will automatically reward them to sites with excellent structure and domain authority.
-This further emphasizes why structure matters, and why you should spend more time developing a fluid-structure on your website.
+This further emphasizes why structure matters and why you should spend more time developing a fluid structure on your website.

 Structure types and which to use for most enhanced SEO